au-to-pi-lot/nexari/README.md

 - `name`: Name of the LLM (required)
 - `image_url`: URL of the image to use as avatar (required)

 **Usage:** Use this command to set or update the avatar image for an LLM.
+Due to Discord webhook limitations, previous messages are not affected.
+New messages following the command invocation will display the new avatar.

 ---